JayanshJ/JayanshJ.github.io/README.md

-# AI Chat Application
+# 🤖 AI Chat Application

-A modern ChatGPT-like interface with Firebase authentication and cross-device chat synchronization.
+A modern ChatGPT-like interface with Firebase authentication, cross-device chat synchronization, and cloud-synced slash commands.

+> **📁 Recently Optimized**: File structure has been reorganized for better maintainability and development experience.

 ## Features